List of contents:

 Automatic Video Titles and Splash Images

 As mentioned above, FV Player automatically parses the splash image from Vimeo, if you don't select it manually.
-This also happens with the captions.
-If you don't add a caption manually, then the player will use the video title.
+This also happens with the titles.
+If you don't add a title manually, then the player will use the Vimeo video title.
 This is a default enabled for all the Vimeo hosted videos.

 If you for some reason want to turn the auto captions off, you can do so in Settings > FV Player Pro > Hosting tab > Vimeo (Pro) and check the box Disable video captions.

 You can set up quality switching.
 In Settings > FV Player Pro > Hosting > Vimeo (Pro) > check Enable quality switching > Save All Changes.
 When you do not choose this option, HD quality will be used at all times with the exception of iPhone and Android phone which will be served mobile quality.

 There is no need to upload videos in different qualities or any additional settings on Vimeo.
 Simply one click as described above will solve it.
 This setting also detects mobile and serves mobile quality automatically (with option to switch).
 Here is what it looks like:

 NOTE: There's no need to setup the other quality switching, this works independently.
 In case you mix self-hosted videos with Vimeo, it's the first video that determines which quality switching will be used.
 Then if the file for the selected quality is not available, the default one will be picked.